Central Park: Tours

 In the late 19th century, West and East Drives was a popular place for carriage rides, though only five percent of the city was able to afford a carriage.
 One of the main attractions in the park's early years was the introduction of the "Carriage Parade", a daily display of horse-drawn carriages that traversed the park.
 The introduction of the automobile caused the carriage industry to die out by World War I, though the carriage-horse tradition was revived in 1935.
 The carriages have become a symbolic institution of the city; for instance, in a much-publicized event after the September 11 attacks, Mayor Rudy Giuliani went to the stables to ask the drivers to go back to work to help return a sense of normality.

 Some activists, celebrities, and politicians have questioned the ethics of the carriage-horse industry and called for its end.
 The history of accidents involving spooked horses came under scrutiny in the 2000s and 2010s after reports of horses collapsing and even dying.
 Supporters of the trade say it needs to be reformed rather than shut down.
 Some replacements have been proposed, including electric vintage cars.
 Bill de Blasio, in his successful 2013 mayoral campaign, pledged to eliminate horse carriage tours if he was elected; as of August 2018, had only succeeded in relocating the carriage pick-up areas.

 Pedicabs operate mostly in the southern part of the park, as horse carriages do.
-The pedicabs have been criticized: there have been reports of pedicab drivers charging exorbitant fares of several hundred dollars, and de Blasio proposed restricting pedicabs below 85th Street to eliminate competition for the carriage horses.
+The pedicabs have been criticized: there have been reports of pedicab drivers charging exorbitant fares of several hundred dollars.